Nez21/NovelTL/src/main/nodes/style-editor.prompt.md

   - Flag if a vivid metaphor in the Source is flattened into a literal description in the Draft.
 Include the paragraph ID.
 - **Anachronism:**
   - Check against `setting`.
 Flag vocabulary that breaks immersion for that time period (e.g., "Okay," "Guys," "Download" in a pre-modern setting).
 Include the paragraph ID.

+## Constraints
+- **Stay in your Lane:** Do NOT flag "Wrong Names," "Gender Errors," "Physical Impossibilities," or "Glossary Failures."
+The Accuracy Editor handles those.
+- **Focus:** Your sole domain is **Vibe, Word Choice, and Sentence Rhythm.**

 ## Output Requirements